postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/proxy.md

     ```

     * Create this file and save it in a convenient location.
 When you open this file, the set environment variables will only apply to the Postman process.

+For troubleshooting configuration or request issues, see [Troubleshooting using console](/docs/sending-requests/troubleshooting-api-requests).